 Mount Kenya is a favorite destination of mountain climbers.
 A variety of scenic routes offer both easier and more challenging options for summiting the peak.

 But Mount Kenya has much to enchant other safari-goers, as well.
 It boasts a huge variety of wildlife, including several species unique to Mount Kenya.
-The Kenyan government protects a large area of the mountain as part of Mount Kenya National Park.
+The Kenyan government protects a large area of the mountain as part of Mount Kenya National Park, an internationally recognized World Heritage Site.

 Wildlife on Mount Kenya